Introduction:

-Disabling unnecessary ENF events can improve CA Scheduler JM performance.
-The CA Scheduler JM initialization statement CAS9 ENF allows events JOBPRINT, JOBPURGE and DSCLOSE to be turned off without affecting other ENF applications.
+Disabling unnecessary ENF events can improve Scheduler performance.
+The Scheduler initialization statement CAS9 ENF allows events JOBPRINT, JOBPURGE and DSCLOSE to be turned off without affecting other ENF applications.

-You may have multiple copies of CA Scheduler JM but do not need to process all event types from CA ENF.
-For example, the DSCLOSE event may be needed for one copy of CA Scheduler JM but is not needed in a secondary copy of CA Scheduler JM.
+You may have multiple copies of Scheduler but do not need to process all event types from ENF.
+For example, the DSCLOSE event may be needed for one copy of Scheduler but is not needed in a secondary copy of Scheduler.
 You have the ability to disable the DSCLOSE event in the secondary copy with the use of CAS9 ENF command in the initialization options.
 In this scenario, the CAS9 ENF command would be:

 CAS9 ENF JOBPRINT=YES, USE JOBPRINT EVENT